GeoscienceAustralia/anuga_core/docs/source/installation.rst

 .. code-block::

-  numpy scipy matplotlib nose cython netcdf4 dill future gitpython gdal pyproj pymetis triangle Pmw mpi4py pytz ipython
+  numpy scipy matplotlib pytest cython netcdf4 dill future gitpython gdal pyproj pymetis triangle Pmw mpi4py pytz ipython  meshpy Pmw pymetis

-ANUGA is developed on Ubuntu and so we recommend Ubuntu as your production environment (though ANUGA can be installed on MacOS and Windows using `Miniconda`)
+ANUGA is developed on Ubuntu and so we recommend Ubuntu as your production environment (though ANUGA can be installed on MacOS and Windows using `Miniconda` or `MiniForge`)

-Ubuntu Install with Miniconda3
+Ubuntu Install with MiniForge3
 ------------------------------

-A clean way to install the dependencies for ANUGA is to use Anaconda, Miniconda or the Miniforge Python distributions by Continuum Analytics.
+A clean way to install the dependencies for ANUGA is to use Anaconda, or Miniconda Python distributions by Continuum Analytics, or the `conda-forge` distribution Miniforge3.

-Miniconda has the advantage of allowing you to create multiple python environments and is particularly useful if you want to keep multiple versions of ANUGA.
+This installation has the advantage of allowing you to create multiple python environments and is particularly useful if you want to keep multiple versions of ANUGA

+Indeed the most stable install is via the `conda-forge` channel which is easily available using the Miniforge

-Both Anaconda and Miniconda do not require administrative rights to your computer and do not interfere with the Python installed in your system.
+These conda environments do not require administrative rights to your computer and do not interfere with the Python installed in your system.

 But it is necessary to install a few packages via :code:`sudo apt-get`.

 Follow these steps: